redhat-developer/odo/docs/website/docs/command-reference/delete-component.md

 ---

 `odo delete component` command is useful for deleting resources that are managed by `odo`.
-By default, it deletes the component and its related inner-loop, and outer-loop resources from the cluster.
+By default, it deletes the component and its related inner-loop, and outer-loop resources from the cluster and from podman.

-But the `running-in` flag allows to be more specific about which resources (either inner-loop or outer-loop) to delete.
+The `running-in` flag allows to be more specific about which resources (either inner-loop or outer-loop) to delete.

+The `platofmr` flag allows to restrict the deletion from a specific platform only, either cluster or podman.

 ## Running the command
 There are 2 ways to delete a component: